Kombucha – the benefits of a sweet and sour drink made from tea

 It is important to know that the strains and amounts of probiotic microbes will vary depending on various factors, including how kombucha is made and its fermentation time.

-2. Can contribute vitamins and minerals
+2. Contains vitamins and minerals

 Kombucha contains small amounts of vitamins and minerals that are produced when yeast breaks down sugars, including vitamin C and B vitamins, such as B1, B6 and B12.

 The benefits of kombucha for gut health can also provide a boost to the immune system.
 Bacteria that ferment from kombucha can boost immunity, thanks to the dose of good bacteria it provides.

 – Kombucha has been around for almost 2,000 years.
 It was first prepared in China, and gradually spread to Japan and Russia.
 It became popular in Europe in the early 20th century.

 The name kombucha is actually a Japanese word.

 – In Japanese, kombucha actually refers to kelp tea (seaweed extremely rich in nutrients).
 However, scientists believe that Westerners generally applied the Japanese word to all types of fermented tea, regardless of their ingredients.

 Over the last few years, people have shown a keen interest in this amazing drink and, for good reason, it is a truly refreshing drink with various health benefits.